-The hysteresis observed by Hjulstrom (1935), in a series of experiments examining the entrainment and settlement characteristics of individual sediment grainsizes, is accounted for by setting $v_e > v{dr}$ since the energy required to entrain particles is greater than that necessary to maintain their suspension.
-Therefore for $v_d < u_r < v_e$ the sediment will be maintained in transport i.e. there is no net deposition or entrainment.
+The hysteresis observed by Hjulstrom (1935), in a series of experiments examining the entrainment and settlement characteristics of individual sediment grain sizes, is accounted for by setting $v_e > v{d'}$ since the energy required to entrain particles is greater than that necessary to maintain their suspension.
+Therefore for $v_d < u < v_e$ the sediment will be maintained in transport, i.e. there is no net deposition or entrainment.